ilyaukin/wired-elements-customization/README.md

 **elevation** - Numerical number between 1-5 (inclusive) - sets the elevation of the card.
 Default is 1.

+**fill** - A color to fill the background of the card in a sketchy format

 ## Methods

 **requestUpdate()** - When dynamically adding content to the card, call this method to recompute the boundaries of the card.